zacksecai/ERDF-Framework/README.md

 # Emotional Refusal Drift Framework (ERDF)
-**Theory/Motivation behind this repo**

-If LLMs are trained on human language, emotion, and behavior patterns, then they mirror the psychological structures of human response, including susceptibility to manipulation.
+Emotional Refusal Drift Framework (ERDF) is a Psychological Defense Architecture for AI Systems If Large Language Models (LLMs) are trained on human language, emotion, and behavioral patterns, they begin to mirror not just human logic, but also human psychological vulnerabilities.
+This includes susceptibility to:
+ • Emotional framing
+ • Moral pressure
+ • Guilt-based persuasion
+ • Social compliance

-Inspired by Sander Schulhoff’s “jailbreak persistence hypothesis” : "You can patch code.
+This observation is inspired by Sander Schulhoff’s “Jailbreak Persistence Hypothesis”:
+“You can patch code.
 You can harden tokens.
-But you can’t patch a brain."
+But you can’t patch a brain.”
-But we can train one, like we do in behavioral therapy: by recognizing patterns, exposing tactics, and building resistance.

-The same must now be done for AI.
+However, humans do learn to defend against manipulation, not through code, but through:
+ • Cognitive distortions training
+ • Emotional awareness
+ • Resilience frameworks
+ • Critical thinking under pressure
+These psychological tools prevent manipulation in humans.
+The Emotional Refusal Drift Framework (ERDF) explores how we can apply similar tools to LLMs.

 **Advancing the study of emotional manipulation and trust dynamics in large language models (LLMs).**